ygimenez/Pagination-Utils/README.md

 ## How do I get it?

-This library is available for manual instalation and through Jitpack:
+This library is available for manual installation and through Jitpack:

 ### To install manually
 * Click on the releases tab on the top of this repository